 “It just hit me.
 Could this be one of his lessons?” he asks.

 We turn to look toward Teacher, who’s smiling slyly.
 “Well, well.
 Dear Irreverent is learning.”

 “Ivan,” he repeats his name.
 “Teacher, I would like to be known by my real name.”

 “Is that what you’ve learned since I’ve been gone?”

 “Yes, sir.”
 He steps from me and faces the class, his fists on his waist like some kind of superhero.
 “I am Ivan …” he glances toward me before continuing.
 “Ivan the Irreverent!”

-“Big step,” Teacher says, pulling his chair from behind the desk.
+“Big step, Ivan.
+Good,” Teacher says, pulling his chair from behind the desk.
 “Now, about Writer’s questions.
 My dear, were you worried that I was gone?
 Were you worried you were alone?”

-Obviously shocked, “I thought I would never know what to do.
+Obviously shocked, Hope composes herself upon this new revelation, “I thought I would never know what to do.
 The song is what helped.
 Thank you.”

 He walks around the room, telling each and every one of my classmates where he was when they were lost or desperate.
 I wait, running possibilities through my head as I try to pinpoint what was him in the silence of his absence.
 Finally, he approaches me.